Quantum Error Correction with Quantum Autoencoders: Analytical Approach for Noisy QAEs

-In Sec.~\ref{section:internal_noise} of the main text we consider a 3-1-3 QAE with internal depolarizing noise of strength $\pnetwork$ being used for QEC.
+Finally, we consider an intrinsically noisy 3-1-3 QAE that is used for QEC after the first round of bit flip noise.
 For weak internal noise, $\pnetwork \ll 1$, output states of the QAE can be well approximated by expanding to linear order in $\pnetwork$.
 We consider a hand-constructed QAE that implements the 3-qubit error correction channel stated in Eq.~\eqref{eq:3QC_Krausmap}.
 The QAE consists of four unitary matrices, as shown in Fig.~\ref{fig:313_circuit}, where

 and $U_3^1 = \mathrm{CNOT}$, $U_3^2 = \mathrm{CNOT}$, $U_3^3 = \mathrm{SWAP}$.
 Each unitary matrix is followed by a multi-qubit depolarizing channel.
 In the absence of internal noise, a logical state corrupted by bit flip noise is mapped to a logical state $\rho_{\mathrm{L}}$ by the QAE.
 At the four positions in the circuit where noise is acting, the respective intermediate quantum state remains unaffected with probability $(1-\pnetwork)$ and suffers an error with probability $\pnetwork$.
 Expanding an output state of the network to linear order in $\pnetwork$ therefore involves errors at one position in the circuit at most.
 For the analysis it turns out to be convenient to write the depolarizing channel acting on $m$ qubits in the form